melissaguillen/GuillenConcreteCutting/README.md

 As you work on the project, use this section to track:

-- Status updates: edit ReadMe
+- Status updates: adding visual project plan pdf
 - Changes to the original plan
 - Anything learned along the way
 - Next steps